 MARKET INFLATION/ECONOMIC FACTORS:

 The wages of labor varies from location to location.
-If the cost of construction has been estimated months in advance, then the current wages of labor has to be considered.
+If the cost of construction of a house has been estimated months in advance, then the current salaries of labor have to be considered.
 Labor wages can rise due to government regulations or other factors.

-An experienced and reputed professional can work easily with the contractors, which allows the project to run smoothly and thus, being cost-effective.
+An experienced and reputed professional can work efficiently with the contractors, which allows the project to run smoothly and thus, being cost-effective.

 PLAN APPROVALS FOR THE PROJECT:

 Before the construction of the project, there are several approvals from the regulatory agencies like BDA/BBMP/BMRDA that needs to be obtained before the start of the project.

 This can be costly and should be included while estimating the cost of construction for the project.